Updated with new material in February and August of 2012 and February of 2013

 There were eight stones in the family plot, arranged like this:

-And you say you want "magic eye" 3D's?
+Did I hear someone say they wanted "magic eye" 3D's?
 We got 'em, in two groovy sizes.
 Dude, it's like being there.

 As many of you know, the epitaphs were composed by show writer X. Atencio as wry tributes to various Imagineers who worked on the Haunted Mansion.
 Here are the original Disneyland eight, left to right in the layout above, with the Imagineer thus honored:

 The WDW set was probably created at the same time, but it is not identical to the DL set.
 Orlando has only five of the DL eight, leaving out Cousin Victor, Phineas Pock, and Rolo Rumkin.
-But they added several more:
+On the other hand, they have several others that Anaheim did not have originally:

 RIP Good friend Gordon